micolous/intuition/doc/protocol.rst

 These show local weather information, not anything in the device.
 It is retrieved from a web service that the Network Owl connects to.
 There isn't any sensor in the Network Owl that gives this information.

-This library ignores these messages.
+As a result, this library ignores these messages.

 Example::